Fibromyalgia and Vision Problems

 This is a form of light sensitivity that may also make it difficult for a fibro person to look at a computer screen, cellphone, or another electronic screen for long periods of time.
 Even watching television may become uncomfortable or painful.

 I had my husband set the TV brightness down and that helped a lot.
-(Check the settings on your own TV if needed)

-Some people cannot wear contacts due to excessively dry or irritated eyes, and others may need to keep multiple set of eyeglasses with them at all times.
+Some people cannot wear contacts due to excessively dry or irritated eyes, and others may need to keep multiple sets of eyeglasses with them at all times.
 Double, blurry, or unfocused vision may occur at any time, leaving many fibromyalgia patients hesitant to drive or accept jobs that include the operation of heavy equipment.

 These are just a few examples of how vision problems might impact the quality of life for fibromyalgia patients.
 Eye doctors may have trouble assessing and treating someone with this condition because they don’t know enough about fibromyalgia to understand the eye symptoms presented.